 - Overloaded cargo–Unsecured or loads that violate weight restrictions can cause a hazardous spill.

 - Missing mirrors–An inability to see other motorists can lead to improper lane changes.

 Truck drivers can be negligent in how they use or operate their equipment.
 In Massachusetts for example, truck accidents on ice may be caused by an ill-trained or panicked driver who rides the brakes too hard or fails to take proper measures to keep the truck under control in a skid.

-Call the Law Offices of Neil Burns for a free consultation if you or a loved one suffered injuries in a truck equipment failure accident or any other type of truck accident.
+Call The Law Office of Burns & Jain for a free consultation if you or a loved one suffered injuries in a truck equipment failure accident or any other type of truck accident.